jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ---

-Interesting to note, almost all lifeform can only survive off of other forms of life.
+Interesting to note, almost all life form can only survive off of other forms of life.
 Meaning life survives best when its forms play together.

 ---